Image generation on Venice is synchronous. Send a prompt toDocumentation Index

 - Put must-avoid details in

-negative_prompt instead of overloading the main prompt.
+negative_promptinstead of overloading the main prompt. - Reuse

-seed when iterating so you can compare prompt changes without fully changing the composition.
+seedwhen iterating so you can compare prompt changes without fully changing the composition. - Keep sizing model-aware.
+Some models use

-variants during exploration, then switch back to a single output once you’ve locked in the direction.
+variantsduring exploration, then switch back to a single output once you’ve locked in the direction.

 Errors